How To Update WordPress Themes

 When the theme details window opens up, click on update now

-WordPress Theme Management: How To Update Your WordPress Theme
+WordPress Theme Management: How To Upgrade Themes In WordPress

 Your WordPress theme is now up-to-date …

-Repeat the above to update all of your remaining themes, or use the method described below to upgrade multiple themes at once.
+Repeat the above process to update all of your remaining themes, or use the method described below to update multiple themes.

-Update your themes using the “Updates” page as shown below:
+Update your WordPress themes using the “Updates” page as shown below:

-To view all themes on your site that need updating, click on Dashboard > Updates
+To view all themes installed on your site that need updating, click on Dashboard > Updates

 This opens up the Updates screen.
 Scroll down to the Themes section …